ftiasch/ccpc-final-2020/main/stack-sortable-subseq/statement.md

 ## Output

-For each test cases, output an integer which denotes the number of sequences.
+For each test case, output an integer which denotes the number of sequences.

 <!--SAMPLES-->